-HEALTH AND WELLNESS As we age, it becomes increasingly important to adopt and maintain a healthy lifestyle in order to continue to live as independently as possible.
-People who are physically active, have healthy lifestyle habits and take an active role in managing chronic medical conditions will have a better quality of life as they age.
+As we age, it becomes increasingly important to adopt and maintain a healthy lifestyle in order to continue to live as independently as possible.
+People who are physically active, have healthy lifestyle habits and take an active role in managing chronic medical conditions are more likely to have a better quality of life as they age.
 PCA-funded health and wellness programs empower older adults to adopt safe, healthy lifestyles, reducing their risk of dependency and disability.
-Through the Pennsylvania Department of Aging Health and Wellness Program, PCA funds and provides evidence-based health promotion programs to older adults throughout the city on topics including exercise, the management of chronic diseases, such as arthritis, high blood pressure and diabetes; pain management, and falls prevention.
+Through the Pennsylvania Department of Aging's Health and Wellness Program, PCA funds and provides evidence-based health promotion programs to older adults throughout the city on topics including exercise; the management of chronic diseases, such as arthritis, high blood pressure and diabetes; pain management; and falls prevention.
 PCA also collaborates with other community health organizations to arrange health-related information, education, skill-building, screening and support for older adults.
 Programs are scheduled throughout the year and primarily take place at senior community centers.
-Schedules are available from the individual centers, through the events calendar at pcaCares.org or from the PCA Helpline at 215-765-9040.
+Schedules are available from the individual centers, through the events listings at pcaCares.org, calling the PCA Helpline at 215-765-9040, or by emailing AskHelpline@pcaCares.org.